 Change of Circumstances

-You must notify the council immediately, in writing, of any changes to your circumstances that may affect your entitlement to Council Tax Reduction, for example, if your income changes, if you increase or decrease your hours at work, or if someone moves into or out of your home.
+You must notify the council immediately of any changes to your circumstances that may affect your entitlement to Council Tax Reduction, for example, if your income changes, if you increase or decrease your hours at work, or if someone moves into or out of your home.